jpkanter/Spcht/README/SpchtDescriptorDetails.md

 }
 ```

 As visible it is also possible to use a referenced file here, the same rules as before apply, but `joined_map` does not support the other settings (as of now).
 For this to work the value of `field` and `joined_field` has to be the exact same length.
-They don't have to be an array/list, if both are singular values the procedure will work as well. (as a singular string is technically also a list of strings with the lengths of one). `joined_map` can be combined with almost any other `field` altering process, if a permissive operation filters out a given value there will be no triple but the process continues.
+They don't have to be an array/list, if both are singular values the procedure will work as well. (as a singular string is technically also a list of strings with the lengths of one). `joined_map` can be combined with almost any other `field` altering process, if a permissive operation filters out a given value there will be no *predicate*-*object* pair for that particular value, but the process continues, if `if_field` is leveraged and does return **FALSE** the node will be discarded as described above.
 It is even possible to combine `joined_map` and `mapping` as both part-processes are independent from each other.

 ​	**Caveat**: it is not possible to use `insert_into` as this breaks the 1:1 relation of the data